-- 13 wholetime fire stations (crewed 24 hours a day, seven days a week, by immediately available wholetime firefighters and often supported with on-call firefighters) - 68 on-call fire stations (crewed 24 hours a day, seven days a week, by firefighters who are on call and respond to the fire station within five minutes of a call being received) - two volunteer fire stations (crewed by on-call firefighters)
+- 12 wholetime fire stations (crewed 24 hours a day, seven days a week, by immediately available wholetime firefighters.
+Ten of these stations also have an on-call section attached.) - 69 on-call fire stations (crewed 24 hours a day, seven days a week, by firefighters who are on call and respond to the fire station within five minutes of a call being received) - two volunteer fire stations (crewed by on-call firefighters).